-(1) As of the effective date of these rules, other than contempt proceedings and AB 1058 proceedings heard by the Commissioner, and as otherwise provided by Local Rule 2.53, no court reporters shall be assigned in Family Law Departments.
+- (1) As of the effective date of these rules, court reporters shall be assigned in Family Law Departments.
 Consult the "Court Reporters: Notice of Availability" on the Court's website for the current status and any changes.
-There will be no official record of the proceedings unless a court reporter is provided pursuant to Local Rule 2.53 or a party who desires an official record makes arrangements for a private certified court reporter as set forth in Local Rule 2.52.
+There will be no official record of the proceedings unless a court reporter is provided pursuant to Local Rule 2.53 or a party who desires an official record makes arrangements for a private certified court reporter as set forth in Local Rule 2.52. - (2) Parties shall be responsible for all transcript costs pursuant to Government Code Section 69953.